Personality Theories: From Freud to the Big Five

 Key humanist theorists include Carl Rogers and Abraham Maslow.
 Rogers emphasised the importance of self-awareness, self-acceptance, and empathy in the development of one's personality.
 He believed that individuals have an innate capacity for growth and self-improvement, but that this growth can be hindered by conditions of worth imposed by society.
 Maslow, on the other hand, developed the concept of the hierarchy of needs, which identifies a series of innate needs that must be met in order for individuals to reach their full potential.

-note that humanistic theories often focus on individualistic cultures, which prioritise individual rights, autonomy, and personal achievement.
+Note that humanistic theories often focus on individualistic cultures, which prioritise individual rights, autonomy, and personal achievement.
 In contrast, collectivistic cultures place greater emphasis on communal values, group harmony, and interdependence.
 These cultural differences can have a significant impact on an individual's self-identity, as they shape the values, beliefs, and behaviours that are considered important and desirable.

-Behavioral and social learning theories are modern approaches that differ from the previous theories by incorporating cognitive processes.
+Behavioural and social learning theories are modern approaches that differ from the previous theories by incorporating cognitive processes.
 Unlike earlier theories that focused solely on external stimuli, these new theories recognise that internal cognitive processes play a crucial role in learning and behaviour.

 One prominent figure in this field is Albert Bandura, who developed the social learning theory.
 Bandura proposed that learning is not only a result of direct reinforcement or punishment, but also occurs through observation and imitation of others.
 He argued that individuals learn from the consequences that they observe happening to others, known as vicarious reinforcement or punishment.